edhowland/viper/README.md

 E.g. ctrl_s will save the current buffer into the current filename.
 And ctrl_q will exit the Viper editor andask to save any modified buffers.
 F2 speaks the name of the current buffer with its filename.
 Ctrl+T will switch to next file entered on the command line.
+Repeating this key will continue to move through all buffers and eventually return to the first buffer.

 ### Editor modes

 - Insert mode (also called viper mode): The standard mode.
 This mode is activated when Viper starts up.
 - Search mode:  Activated when either ctrl_f (forward search) or ctrl_r (reverse).
-Previous search queries can be accessed with the up and  down arrows.
-See Searching.md
+Control G will repeat the last search in the last search direction.
 - Command mode: Enter a single line of Vish script and it will be executed.
 See Vish.md
   * This mode is also used to open a new filename with the 'o' command.
-  * You can also save and exit the Viper editor with: 'save; exit'
+  * You can also save and exit the Viper editor with: 'save; exit', or if in insert mode with the Control Q key.

 #### Extra modes

 These modes can be entered with first entering command mode.

 - vish mode: Enters the Vish language REPL.
 Enter commands or define functions, set variables and inspect things.
-Hit ctrl_d to exit this mode.
-- pry mode.
-Enters the pry Ruby debugger.
-This mode is for advanced debugging.
 Hit ctrl_d to exit this mode.